Canada's parliament says China committed genocide against Muslim minorities

 The passing of the motion comes just over a month after the US government made the same determination, with then-US Secretary of State Mike Pompeo announcing that the world was witnessing the "systematic attempt to destroy Uyghurs by the Chinese party-state."

 The Chinese government has repeatedly denied allegations of human rights abuses against Muslim minorities in Xinjiang.
-At a news conference on Monday, Chinese Foreign Ministry spokesman Wang Wenbin urged foreign countries to "stop interfering in China's internal affairs under the pretext of Xinjiang-related or human rights issues."
+Foreign Ministry spokesman Wang said Tuesday that China "strongly condemns and resolutely opposes the motion" by the Canadian Parliament, adding that they had made representations to Ottawa.

+"The facts prove that there has never been any genocide in Xinjiang," he said.

 In a statement released following Monday's vote, Canadian Foreign Minister Garneau said that the Trudeau government believes that allegations against China need to be investigated by international experts.